Child Support Basics

 The Uniform Interstate Family Support Act allows a court to enforce a support order issued in another state.
 For instance, say you obtained an order in California based on California child support laws.
 Then your co-parent moves to New York.
 Your child support agency in California will help you enforce the order with the help of the child support agency in New York.

-If you're facing a potential child support issue or dispute, whether due to divorce or as a single parent, a family law attorney can help you.
-Getting legal advice will help you obtain the best possible result in the entry of a child support order, enforcement of an existing order, or in establishing or disproving paternity.
-Get started today by contacting a local child support attorney or learn more on our child support legal answers page.
+An attorney will help you obtain the best possible result in the entry of a child support order, enforcement of an existing order, or in establishing or disproving paternity.
+Get started today by contacting a local child support attorney to learn more.

 Was this helpful?